ton-community/contract-verifier-backend/README.md

 #### Heroku

-Currently deployed on heroku, using the [func compilation buildpack](https://github.com/ton-defi-org/heroku-buildpack-func-compiler/).
+To deploy on heroku, you can use the [func compilation buildpack](https://github.com/ton-defi-org/heroku-buildpack-func-compiler/).

 #### Locally